evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

 ---
 title: Screens
 linktitle: Screens
-description: One of the most noticeable aspects of the user interface in modern EVs is the screens.
-These displays can range from small screens displaying basic information to large touchscreens that take up most of the dashboard.
+description: The screens are one of the most noticeable aspects of the user interface in modern EVs.
+These displays range from small screens displaying basic information to large touchscreens that take up most of the dashboard.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->

-The screens can be used to display a range of information, including battery levels, charging status, navigation, media, and more.
-The size and layout of the screens can vary from one model to another, but they all serve to make the driver's experience more intuitive and user-friendly.
+The screens display various information, including battery levels, charging status, navigation, media, etc. The size and layout of the screens can vary from one model to another, but they all make the driver’s experience more intuitive and user-friendly.

 ## Screen types

+We categorize the screens into different types and features.
+They are:

 ### Digital instruments

-Many cars now feature digital instrument clusters, also known as digital dashboards or driver information displays, that replace traditional analog gauges.
+Many cars now feature digital instrument clusters, or driver information displays replacing analog gauges.

 These digital screens typically provide information such as speed, battery level,  odometer, trip information, and navigation directions, among others.
 They may also include customizable displays that allow drivers to choose what information is displayed and how it's presented.

 The screen size and functionality varies.

-Below some examples
+Below you see some examples from different models.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/userinterface/screens/digitalinstrument_2.jpg">